aerona-chofu-ashp/docs/guides/cooling.md

 bypass this error by setting parameter 5126 to 0 to disable flow switch detection.
-In this case you will need to ensure that your water loop is never obstructed (eg by all zone valves being closed) - if you have a buffer tank then the loop should operate even if no zones are open.
+In this case you will need to ensure that your water loop is never obstructed (eg by all zone valves being closed) - if you have a buffer tank then the loop should operate even if no zones are open (assuming no other blockage).

 [An example flow switch (not a recommendation)](https://www.caleffi.com/international/en-int/catalogue/flow-switch-suitable-1-8-pipes-626600):